Gray shell vs vanilla shell commercial space comparison — Emerald Inc., Arizona

 by | Jan 29, 2020 | Blog

-When searching for vacant commercial real estate, you’ll almost immediately hear the terms gray shell and vanilla shell.
+When searching for vacant commercial real estate, you’ll almost immediately hear the terms gray shell and vanilla shell– and sometimes dark shell.
 These labels describe the level of interior finish in a commercial space and play a major role in build-out costs, timelines, and design flexibility.

-Whether you’re a business owner, commercial tenant, broker, property manager, or investor, understanding the difference between a gray shell and a vanilla shell in 2025 can help you avoid surprises, budget accurately, and move into your space faster.
+Whether you spell it gray shell or grey shell, the meaning is the same.
+And whether you’re a business owner, commercial tenant, broker, property manager, or investor in the Phoenix metro, understanding the difference can help you avoid surprises, budget accurately, and move into your space faster.

-Below, we break down what each shell type typically includes, current build-out cost ranges, and how to decide which option is right for your project.
+Below, we break down what each shell type typically includes, current 2026 build-out cost ranges for the Arizona market, and how to decide which option is right for your project.

 What Is a Gray Shell Commercial Space?